How to integrate movement into a traditional unit study of Arkansas history

 The research question addressed in this project was, how to integrate movement into a traditional unit of study of Arkansas History?
 The motivation behind creating a curriculum that integrates movement was the struggle of seeing unengaged students sitting in their seats through a whole class period.
 This capstone provides a six week curriculum that uses active learning strategies to get students moving during the learning process.
 Hart's theory of brain-based learning was the first to be published that demonstrated the connection between the brain and learning.
 Research continued to show connection between brain-based learning and movement.
 Darst and Pangrazi offer insight into active learning strategies that could be used in a classroom.
 The author created a six-week curriculum that integrates movement ideas from Darst and Pangrazi, cooperative learning and other active learning strategies into each lesson plan.

 Caldwell, Rachel K., "How to integrate movement into a traditional unit study of Arkansas history" (2013).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 949.

 This document is currently not available here.